 The goal of InMail prospecting is to earn the right to proceed.
 Nothing else.

 Here is a proven way to spark prospects curiosity AND get them asking you for more details.
 At the end, I’ll provide a template to make it easy.

+Asking for the meeting.
+Hands down.
 Most InMail users are asking for too much, too fast.
-They’re forgetting to, first, ask for the conversation to take place.
-Then, spark prospects’ curiosity.
+They’re forgetting to, first, ask for a conversation.
+Are you rushing the meeting?

-LinkedIn Premium can be worth your money.
+LinkedIn’s Sales Navigator can be worth your investment.
 But only if you have an effective, repeatable way to get buyers:

 Making each InMail prospecting message worth your money takes an effective, repeatable message sequence process to get prospects talking with you.

 Remember, all you’re really buying is access.
 Nothing else.